 A Second Honda Recall and What to Do Next

 The timing of the recall is also likely related to a second recall the company issued at the same time.
 On the same day, the Honda Motor Company recalled more than 232,000 vehicles, including 2018 Accord sedans and 2019 Insight hybrid vehicles because of a software glitch that could result in the backup camera becoming disabled.

 According to the statement released by Honda, “Due to incorrect software programming, the center screen that normally displays the rear-view image may not provide the image during backing events following certain usage scenarios, even after the vehicle is restarted.”
 They noted there have been no accidents or injury related to the camera software problem as yet, but they decided to issue the recall out of “an abundance of caution.”

 For the Takata recall.
 Honda will notify the owners of affected vehicles and consumers will be instructed to go to the closest Honda dealer, who will replace the front passenger side airbag inflator free of charge.
 The recall is expected to begin on or around Nov.
 13, 2018.
 Again, the cars in the recall were determined based on manufacturing records, combined with the region of the country where the vehicle is located.

 As for the rearview camera recall, because rearview camera systems are mandatory on all vehicles built after May 2018, they are considered vehicle safety devices and owners of affected vehicles should schedule an appointment with a Honda dealer to have the software reprogrammed as soon as possible.

-If you or a loved one has been injured or killed by an accident having to do with the failure of any necessary safety features on your vehicle, please contact the experienced Texas Automobile Defect Attorney at Hill Law Firm as quickly as possible.
+If you or a loved one has been injured or killed in a car accident having to do with the failure of any necessary safety features on your vehicle, please contact the experienced Texas Automobile Defect Attorney at Hill Law Firm as quickly as possible.